Designing Accessible Push Notification Opt-Out Flows

 tabindexcycling within opt-out modals. - Ensure the

-Escapekey closes overlays and restores focus to the triggering element without losing document context. - Apply exact
+Escapekey closes overlays and restores focus to the triggering element without losing document context. - Apply

 :focus-visibleconfigurations with a minimum 3:1 contrast ratio against the background.